thatchemistryguy/PyParse_designer/README.md

 Description
 ---------------

-This simple and lightweight tool is to facilitate the quick and easy creation of platemaps from high-throughput experimentation (HTE).
+This is a simple, lightweight and functional tool to facilitate the quick and easy creation of platemaps for high-throughput experimentation (HTE).
 Once created, these platemaps can be used with [PyParse](https://github.com/thatchemistryguy/PyParse), a python script which takes the data from the platemap to analyse UPLC-MS data and generate user-friendly outputs, including a standardised, machine-readable table that contains all information about that plate.

 In conjunction with one another, PyParse_designer and PyParse form an end-to-end workflow of plate design, analysis of data, and long-term capture of the